 Mix the brown sugar with the ground cinnamon.

 Sprinkle over the cinnamon sugar on the buttered dough.

 Raspberries goes in next.
 In case you aren’t using them you can go ahead and roll up the dough.

 Starting from the side furthest from you, tightly roll up the dough.

 Pinch the end tightly once all rolled up.

 Using a knife, preferably serrated, cut off the ends then slice up the log into 1 inch thick pieces.

-Place the rolls in a grease 12 inch square baking tin.
+Place the rolls in a grease 12 inch square or round baking tin.

 Cover once more and let the rolls rise for 30 minutes.